-The final inch to 2 inches of water gets harder to drain because water sloshes back and forth, causing the valve to be exposed to air, which lets a little water back in.
-The Footwell Deck Pads are 1″ thick and help control the amount of water that sloshes around even after draining.
+The final inch to 1-2 inches of water gets harder to drain because water sloshes back and forth, causing the valve to be exposed to air, which stops drainage.
+Draining 100% of the water is generally not worth the effort.

-The Scupper was originally conceptualized and designed by Ocean Kayak founder Tim Niemier as a successor to earlier successful models he made.
-Swell has since graduated from Niemier’s business incubator that helped launch great brands such as NuCanoe and Diablo.
-Adam Bierschenk designed the final version of the Scupper 14.
+The Scupper 14 was originally conceptualized and designed by Ocean Kayak founder Tim Niemier as a successor to earlier successful models he made.
+Disciple Adam Bierschenk designed the final version of the Scupper 14.
 He also designed the Scupper 12 completely.

 The Scupper will be built in Central Iowa.
 The factory is being built winter 2022.